 Advanced internal structure and organization of components in a modern immutable system with cloud-native and edge computing integration.

-The architecture of a 2025 immutable system consists of distinct and specialized layers with native integration of cloud services and edge computing capabilities.
+The architecture of an immutable system consists of distinct, specialized layers with native integration of cloud services and edge computing capabilities.
 The base layer includes the kernel, essential system libraries and administration tools, all protected read-only with cryptographic verification.

 |---|---|---|---|